smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 2. Semi-joins and anti-joins increase readability as the result set can only contain the columns from the outer semi-joined table.

 There are a few key differences between semi-joins and anti-joins:
-1. The `NOT IN` operator will return an empty set if the anti-join contains a NULL marker.
-The `NOT EXISTS` will return a dataset that contains a NULL marker if the anti-join contains a NULL marker.
+1. The `NOT IN` operator will return an empty set if the set contains a NULL marker.
-2. The `IN` and `EXIST` operators will return a dataset if the semi-join contains a NULL marker.
+2. The `IN`, `EXISTS`, and `NOT EXISTS` operators will return a dataset if the join contains a NULL marker.
-3. The `IN` and `NOT IN` can take a list of arguments or an SQL statement.
-The SQL statement can return a set of values, or it can be a correlated subquery.
+3. The `IN` and `NOT IN` can take 1) a list of arguments or 2) an SQL statement.

-4. The `EXISTS` and `NOT EXITS` must be a correlated subquery.
+Also, each of these joins can be used as a correlated subquery.
+Using `EXISTS` and `NOT EXISTS` is not strictly required to be in the context of a correlated subquery.
+However, these operators are generally not practically useful unless employed as part of a correlated subquery.

 :small_red_triangle:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.

 --------------------------------------------------------
 **NOT IN**

 This statement returns an empty dataset as the anti-join contains a NULL marker.
+Note that we are passing a set of parameters, and not an SQL statement to the `NOT IN` clause.

 ```sql
 SELECT  1 AS RowNumber,